 Biromantic Heterosexual Versus Heteroromantic Bisexual

-Although the two may initially be easy to confuse, they are quite different in the way they are felt and expressed.
+Although the two may initially be easy to confuse, they are quite different in how they are felt and expressed.
 An individual who identifies as a biromantic heterosexual feels sexual attraction only to the opposite sex but might experience romantic attraction to two or more genders.
 This means that a sexual relationship will be limited to someone of the opposite sex, but a romantic relationship might be enjoyed with someone of any gender identity.
-This can be a difficult concept for some, as few people engage in romantic relationships without involving a sexual aspect, but not everyone requires a sexual component to be immediately present to engage in romance, and people whose romantic orientations either defy their sexual orientations or cast a wider scope than their sexual orientation are included in that group.
+This can be a difficult concept for some; a few people engage in romantic relationships without involving a sexual aspect, but not everyone requires a sexual component to be immediately present to engage in romance, and people whose romantic orientations either defy their sexual orientations or cast a wider scope than their sexual orientation are included in that group.